annotation/text-fabric/docs/Api/Misc.md

         By default, your `~/github` will be skipped, but if you pass `gh=True` it will be traversed and cleaned.

+    ??? info "specific"
+        You can pass a specific directory here.
+The standard directories `~/github` and `~/text-fabric-data` will not be used, only the directory you pass here. `~` will be expanded to your home directory.

+    ??? info "current"
+        If current=True, also the precomputed results of the current version will be removed.

     ??? info "dry"
         By default, nothing will be deleted, and you only get a list of